wuyang1002431655/tango_with_django_19/manuscript/chapter-deployment.md

 ![The PythonAnywhere dashboard, showing the *Consoles* tab.](images/ch-deploy-pa-interface.png)

 ## Creating a Virtual Environment
-As part of a its standard default Bash environment, PythonAnywhere comes with Python 2.7.6 and a number of pre-installed Python Packages (including *Django 1.3.7* and *Django-Registration 0.8*).
+As part of its standard default Bash environment, PythonAnywhere comes with Python 2.7.6 and a number of pre-installed Python Packages (including *Django 1.3.7* and *Django-Registration 0.8*).
 Since we are using a different setup, we need to select a particular Python version and setup a virtual environment for our application.

 First, open a Bash console from the PythonAnywhere *Consoles* tab by clicking the *Bash* link.
 When the terminal is ready for you to use, enter the following commands.